Dibyendu Nandi

-Dibyendu Nandi is an Indian space scientist known for his research related to the solar cycle, solar dynamo activity and their influence on space weather.
-Nandi is the head of the Center of Excellence in Space Sciences, India or CESSI at IISER Kolkata.
-He is associated with Montana State University, the Center for Astrophysics | Harvard & Smithsonian and IISER Kolkata where he carried out most of his research work.
+Dibyendu Nandi (also transliterated 'Dibyendu Nandy) is an Indian Physicist specializing in Astrophysical Magnetohydrodynamics and Space Science.
+He is widely known for his research related to the Sun and the Solar Cycle and the influence of Solar Activity on Space Weather.
+Nandi established the Center of Excellence in Space Sciences, India (CESSI) at IISER Kolkata.
+He was earlier associated with Montana State University, the Center for Astrophysics | Harvard & Smithsonian and IISER Kolkata where he carried out most of his research work.
+Currently he is a Professor at the Raman Research Institute.

 Education

 Nandi did his early schooling at the Cossipore English School and St. James School, both in Kolkata.
-He then graduated in Physics from St. Xavier's College, Kolkata in 1995 and joined IISc from where he received his M.S. and PhD degrees in 1997 and 2003, respectively.
+He then graduated in Physics from St. Xavier's College, Kolkata in 1995 and joined Indian Institute of Science from where he received his M.S. and PhD degrees in 1998 and 2003, respectively.

 Career

-Following his PhD, Dibyendu worked as a postdoctoral fellow, research scientist and assistant research professor at the Solar Physics Group at Montana State University, Bozeman, US.
-He returned to India in 2008 and joined the Indian Institute of Science Education and Research Kolkata as an assistant professor in the physics department.
-He is currently professor and head of the Center of Excellence in Space Sciences India.
-He has held a visiting faculty position at the Institute of Mathematics and Statistics at St Andrews University (UK), a visiting astrophysicist position at the Center for Astrophysics | Harvard & Smithsonian (USA) and a Wenner Gren Visiting Professorship at the Nordic Institute of Theoretical Physics (NORDITA) in Stockholm (Sweden).
+Following his PhD, Nandi worked as a Postdoctoral Fellow, Research Scientist and Assistant Research Professor at the Solar Physics Group at Montana State University, Bozeman, USA.
+He returned to India in 2008 and joined the faculty of the Indian Institute of Science Education and Research Kolkata.
+At IISER Kolkata he served as the Dean of Research and Development, and was founder Head of Center of Excellence in Space Science India, a multi-institusional centre involving collaborating faculty from ISRO, Inter-University Centre for Astronomy and Astrophysics, Indian Institute of Astrophysics, Raman Research Institute, IISER Pune, IIT Indore and Udaipur Solar Observatory.
+At present he is a Senior Professor at the Raman Research Institute in Bengaluru, India.

-He established the Center of Excellence in Space Science India which is a multi-institutional center engaged in astronomy and space science research and technology development at IISER Kolkata.
+He has held visiting faculty positions at the Institute of Mathematics and Statistics at St Andrews University (UK), the Center for Astrophysics | Harvard & Smithsonian (USA), Georgia State University Atlanta, and a Wenner Gren Professorship at the Nordic Institute of Theoretical Physics NORDITA in Stockholm (Sweden).

-He is also currently the chairperson of the Public Outreach and Education Committee of the Astronomical Society of India, vice president of the International Astronomical Union's Commission E4 and coordinator of the Education Cluster of the International Space Weather Action teams of the Committee on Space Research.
+Nandi is currently the President of Commission E4 of the International Astronomical Union, Co-coordinator of the ISWAT cluster on long-term solar activity predictions for the Committee on Space Research and a Co-Investigator of the Solar Ultraviolet Imaging Telescope (SUIT) onboard India's maiden solar space observatory Aditya-L1.
+Previously, he was Vice Chair of the COSPAR Space Weather Panel and Chairperson of the Public Outreach and Education Committee of the Astronomical Society of India.
+He has led the Aditya-L1 Space Weather Monitoring and Predictions Planning Committee for ISRO and the drafting of India's solar and heliospheric physics decadal vision document.
+He was also an expert member contributor to India's Megascience Vision Document 2035 on Astronomy and Astrophysics for the Office of Principal Scientific Adviser to the Government of India.